harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    This item is available with Harness Platform version 79411 and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- AuthZ now considers the SAML setting that the user logged in to when multiple SAML settings are present and the user belongs to more than one of them.
-The user will be removed from any other SAML settings that the same user might have been part of and synced with Harness through previous SAML logins.
+- AuthZ now considers the SAML setting that the user logged into when multiple SAML settings are present and the user belongs to more than one of them.
+The user is removed from any other SAML settings that the same user might have been part of, and synced with Harness through previous SAML logins.
 (PL-32484)

 - The **Connector Details** page now shows whether a connector is connected via a delegate or via Harness Platform.
 (PL-32673)